heaventree/IDE-AI-WITH-MAIK/core/README.md

-# Bolt DIY Core Architecture
+# MAIK-AI-CODING-APP Core Architecture

 ## Overview

-The Bolt DIY Core Architecture provides a modular, robust foundation for the Bolt DIY system.
+The MAIK-AI-CODING-APP Core Architecture provides a modular, robust foundation for the MAIK-AI-CODING-APP system.
 This architecture addresses key challenges identified in the remediation plan, focusing on memory optimization, token efficiency, and context window management.

 ## Core Components